 If you are caught driving with an expired driver’s license you could face a fine of up to $200.
-You could also see your Alberta car insurance rates increase or have difficulty getting coverage when you policy comes up for renewal.
+You could also see your costs increase or have difficulty getting coverage when you policy comes up for renewal.

 Do I Have To Get A Photo When Renewing My Driver’s License?